 Experience using PDM tools for tracking bills of materials and building complex systems such as AUVs.

-Contribute new ideas to the development of AUV systems and their applications.
+Contribute new ideas to the development of robotic systems, sensors and their applications.

 Cost estimation for complex engineering systems.